tbrowder/Font-Utils/README.md

 `list $directory, :$out = $*OUT`

 Uses routine `list` to provide a list of font families and their fonts in the input directory.
-Any other entry will show the user's list.
+Any other entry will show the user's font list: '\$HOME/.Font-Utils/font-files.list'.

 #### show